Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

 1. Start Early, Set Priorities, Set Boundaries

-Every new BCBA® is eager to get engaged in the exciting day-to-day process of working with clients.
-The newest therapist in the clinic is always the one showing up early, looking for the most challenging cases, going the extra mile to deliver the best service.
+Every new BCBA is eager to get engaged in the exciting day-to-day process of working with clients.
+The newest therapist in the clinic is always the one who shows up early, seeks out the most challenging cases, and goes the extra mile to deliver the best service.

-Those are all commendable qualities, and we can all hope that the enthusiasm and dedication stay with you through the course of a long and productive career.
+Those are all commendable qualities, and we can all hope that the enthusiasm and dedication stay with you throughout a long and productive career.

 But you should learn to be cautious about overcommitting to your job right from the start.
-Setting expectations about your availability and intensity right away can keep you from getting into unhealthy patterns that will be hard to shake.
+Setting expectations about your availability and intensity right away can help you avoid unhealthy patterns that will be hard to shake.

-In the same way, developing good habits about boundaries between your personal life and needs and professional demands can be one of the keys to avoiding burnout.
-Ensuring that your off hours are truly off is important.
-Even when your position doesn’t demand it, there’s often a tendency among new BCBA® therapists to take their work home.
-But that’s not good for either you or your home life.
-Avoid falling into the tendency to put work over your personal life.
+In the same way, developing good habits about boundaries between your personal life and professional demands can be one of the keys to avoiding burnout.
+Ensuring that your off-hours are truly off is important.
+Even when your position doesn’t demand it, there’s often a tendency among new BCBA therapists to take their work home.
+Avoid falling into that pattern.
+It’s not good for either you or your home life.

 Your Own Outside Interests Will Be Key to Balanced Burnout Prevention

-So one of the best ways to set yourself up to avoid burnout can be to give yourself equally interesting things to focus on outside of work.
+One of the best ways to set yourself up to avoid burnout is to give yourself equally interesting things to focus on outside of work.

-It’s impossible to randomly recommend a hobby to start in on without knowing your interests, but sometimes exploring new things is the path to finding one.
+It’s impossible to randomly recommend a hobby to start without knowing your interests, but sometimes exploring new things is the path to finding one.

-Getting out of the office to join a meet-up group for board games, or taking a hike with a local club, or volunteering with a local gardening group may not end up being your cup of tea in the end… but they are all ways to broaden your interests and give you a shot at finding something worthwhile to do to take your mind off of work.
+Getting out of the office to join a board game meet-up group, taking a hike with a local club, or volunteering with a local gardening group may not end up being your cup of tea in the end.
+But they are all ways to broaden your interests and give yourself a shot at finding something worthwhile to take your mind off work.

 2. Don’t Settle for Less Supervision Than You Need

-Clinical supervision, the process by which more experienced, more highly trained therapists review, coach, and guide the work of ABAs and RBTs (Registered Behavior Technicians) is baked into the certification and licensing process in every state.
+Clinical supervision is the process by which more experienced, more highly trained therapists review, coach, and guide the work of ABAs and RBTs.
+It’s baked into the certification and licensing process in every state.

-As a BCBA® candidate, you’ll have to go through between 1,500 and 2,000 hours of supervised fieldwork to qualify for certification.
-Your actual supervisory contact hours, depending on whether you are going with regular or concentrated supervision, will range from between 5 percent and 10 percent of that total.
+As a BCBA candidate, you’ll have to go through between 1,500 and 2,000 hours of supervised fieldwork to qualify for certification.
+Your actual supervisory contact hours, depending on whether you are going with regular or concentrated supervision, will range from 5 percent to 10 percent of that total.

 But these are minimums, and too many trainees and supervisors alike treat them as such.
-Supervision is the best way to get direct mentorship and guidance in exactly the sort of material that comes up in practice that isn’t covered in class—such as self-care.
+Supervision is the best way to get direct mentorship and guidance on exactly the kinds of material that come up in practice but aren’t covered in class, including self-care.
 A 2009 study found that perceived supervisor support played a big role in predicting burnout.

-If you’re in the process of qualifying for your full BCBA®, or in an assistant or tech position that requires ongoing supervision, don’t hesitate to talk do your supervisor as often as you need, and about your own state of mind and needs.
+If you’re in the process of qualifying for your full BCBA, or in an assistant or tech position that requires ongoing supervision, don’t hesitate to talk to your supervisor as often as you need, and about your own state of mind and needs.

 3. Connect With ABA Peers Outside the Workplace

-Getting supervision from more experienced providers is valuable professionally, but it’s still a kind of work… which can itself contribute to burnout.
+Getting supervision from more experienced providers is valuable professionally, but it’s still work, which can contribute to burnout.

-It’s equally valuable to make connections with other providers who are on your level, experiencing the same challenges, going through the same difficulties.
+It’s equally valuable to connect with other providers at your level, experiencing the same challenges and difficulties.
 For that, it’s almost always to your benefit to look up local organizations designed to connect and support behavior analysts.

 And while you might have professional supervision from a senior therapist on the job, it can also be valuable to connect with ABAs with more experience in less formal settings.
-Forging a lasting relationship with a senior ABA through meet-ups outside the daily grind allows you a chance to bounce issues off of them and pick up sage bits of wisdom that for one reason or another won’t really come up in an official relationship.
+Forging a lasting relationship with a senior ABA through meet-ups outside the daily grind gives you a chance to bounce issues off them and pick up sage bits of wisdom that won’t really come up in an official relationship.

 • Psychologists